SkygearIO/skygear-doc/content/intro/getting-started.md

 ## Start working with skygear

 Create a directory called `myapp`.
-You can also call it by any name.
+(You can give it a custom name as well.)

 ```
 $ mkdir myapp